Bordon Camp: Post-war

-Bordon

 With troop training moved to Aldershot, the camps became home to various units of Royal Electrical and Mechanical Engineers, which were eventually consolidated under one unit based at the Bordon barracks from the 1960s onwards.
 Various motor transport divisions consolidated to the base during the 1960s, only to leave for Shrewsbury in the 1980s.
 This brought about the consolidation of the camps' facilities, with tracts of land occupied by old buildings and structures sold to the district council for civilian redevelopment, such as that at Pinewood Village.

 After the buildings at the RASC Lines were demolished in 1973, the site was redeveloped as married quarters.
 Then came the building of the new Havannah barracks (renamed Prince Philip Barracks on 27 June 1984), built to what was a standard design known as the "Sandhurst Block", laid out to house a battalion or regiment in one barracks unit.
 The old wooden hut Martinique barracks were renamed the San Domingo barracks.
 These were dismantled in 1983 by contractors for erection elsewhere.

 Bordon became home to 10 Training Battalion the Royal Electrical and Mechanical Engineers, providing trade training, both basic and supplementary, supported by the School of Electrical and Mechanical Engineers (SEME).
 In July 2011 the then Defence Secretary, Dr Liam Fox, announced that RAF Lyneham would be the new site of the Defence Technical Training Change Programme (DTTCP) centre.
 This would coincide with the closures of Arborfield Garrison and the School of Electrical and Mechanical Engineering (SEME) at Bordon, with all posts at both bases moving to Lyneham in 2015.

-Longmoor

-Longmoor housed 5 Railway Training Regiment Royal Engineers which in 1948 became 16 Railway Training Regiment and remained at Longmoor until the railway role was taken over by the Royal Corps on Transport in 1965.
-Longmoor Military Railway finally closed on 31 October 1969.

-Longmoor Camp remains an operational training camp including an urban training centre and extensive ranges.
-It also houses the close protection training units of the Royal Military Police.